- 98 - (12 January, 2024)

 - 15 -

-My favorite record is A Midsummer Night's Dream with the Bavarian Radio, but I love most of his records.
+My favorite record is A Midsummer Night's Dream with the Bavarian Radio,

 It is very nice to find this site.